 Unpaid Parental Leave

-Under the Family and Medical Leave Act of 1993 (FMLA), companies must give qualifying employees at least 12 weeks of annual unpaid leave due to certain family-related or medical reasons.
+Under the Family and Medical Leave Act of 1993 (FMLA), companies must give qualifying employees 12 weeks of unpaid leave each year for certain family-related or medical reasons.
 The FMLA applies to most employers with 50 or more employees, as well as public agencies.
-Qualifying employees must have worked for the company for at least 1,250 hours and for at least one year.
+To be eligible, employees must have worked for the company for at least one year and for at least 1,250 hours in the year preceding the leave.

-- To care for a new baby (any time during that child's first 12 months of life)
+- to bond with a new child (any time during that child's first 12 months of life)